ronaldbosma/blog/content/blog/handling-exceptions-in-specflow/index.md

 }
 ```

-It uses a simple in-memory `PersonRepository` to store persons.
-The `_actualName` field is used to store the person that was retrieved so we can check if the retrieval was successful in the `Then` step.
+It uses a simple in-memory `PersonRepository` to store people.
+The `_actualName` field is used to store the person that is retrieved so we can check if the retrieval was successful in the `Then` step.
 For demo purposes we only store and retrieve the name of the person.

-And here's the implementation of the `PersonRepository` class.
+Here's the implementation of the `PersonRepository` class.

 ```csharp
 class PersonRepository